Rohan29-AN/vanilla_module/readme.md

 - `KeySecret`: The KeySecret retrieved from the back office.

 ## Copyright
-© 2024 Rohan29.
+© 2024 Vanilla Pay.
 All rights reserved.